 Once the bus leaves the bus terminal, please call the program manager (Phil) on 0 86 001 2838 to confirm your arrival time and to allow us to have a coordinator ready to pick you up from the Singburi bus station when you arrive.

-Local (vegetarian) dishes on site, 3 meals a day during weekdays, 2 meals a day during weekends.
+Local (vegetarian) dishes on site, 3 meals a day during weekdays, 2 meals a day during weekends (brunch and dinner).
 The meals will be typical Thai fare, including plenty of rice dishes.
 You will have lunch at the school during the week.
 Please inform us of any dietary restrictions or intolerances during your application.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible and accommodating to the local food.

 Casual dress is appropriate during your time at the school, however, no see-through clothes or low-cut tops are permitted.